Coping Skills

 Go back in to one point of the triangle and identify alternate ways to take care of yourself, whether that’s by re-framing a thought to be more balanced and fair, or offering nonjudgmental care for your emotional experience, or shifting behaviors to align with your needs and values.

 Please start this skill practice with small stresses.
 No need to start with the most difficult thing in your life.
-Over time, we can gain insight and awareness into our patterns, internal narratives, and automatic responses.
+With repetition, you can gain insight and awareness into your patterns, internal narratives, and automatic responses.
 As Deb Dana states, as we gain awareness, our understanding grows and our choices expand.

 With all skills, I invite you to gently practice it for yourself and support your work with a therapist.